bashonly/yt-dlp-YTNoDashy/README.md

 This plugin has been made obsolete by [yt-dlp version 2023.04.11.161417](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases/tag/2023.04.11.161417), [commit c6786ff](https://github.com/yt-dlp/yt-dlp/commit/c6786ff3baaf72a5baa4d56d34058e54cbcf8ceb)

 **yt-dlp's default behavior has been reverted, and now it only constructs DASH-y formats if toggled by extractor-arg.
-As such, this plugin will no longer be updated, unless DASH-y formats are made the default again in the future.**
+As such, this plugin will no longer be updated, and it has been disabled for yt-dlp versions where it is obsolete**

 Run `yt-dlp --update-to nightly` or install the master branch.